Updated June 18, 2026

 If you want a shortcut to start with an existing profile:

-3. Copy (do not move) your existing profile data into the shortcut’s data folder.
+- Copy, but do not move, your existing profile data into the shortcut’s data folder.

 You can replace a profile folder inside the shortcut data folder with a symlink to an existing profile on your real Home.
 This keeps one shared profile, but it is not separated.
 Do not run two instances against the same profile at the same time, it can corrupt browser data.